 However, also be assured that Japanese customer service is well-known for being extremely helpful and polite.
 Staff will try their best to understand what you are looking for in their store, and will try their best to help you find your ideal camera.
 It may help to bring along an image of the model you’re looking for or the functions you want your camera to have.

-So here are 7 useful tips you should keep in mind when buying a camera in Japan.
 You will find that the variety and range of cameras are massive, and one can easily spend a whole day just browsing and testing great cameras!

 From personal experience, I have purchased a number of cameras in Japan, and it has mainly been a very positive experience.
 I have gotten exactly what I paid for, and have not experienced any major issues.
 The tips I have mentioned reflect my own experiences and the small issues I have encountered while shopping in Japan.